Dacia Dokker: First generation (F67; 2012)

-The passenger version offers five seats and has a luggage capacity of 800 L, with a maximum loading length of 1.16 m.
-It has one sliding side door, and can be optionally ordered with sliding doors on both sides.
-The rear bench seat can be split asymmetrically, and it can also be tipped forward against the front seats, which creates a carrying capacity of 3000 L and a loading length of 1.57 m.
+The passenger version seats five occupants and provides a luggage compartment with a capacity of 800 L. With the rear seats in place, the maximum loading length is 1.16 m.
+A single sliding side door is fitted as standard, while a second sliding door is available as an option.
+The asymmetrically split rear bench can be folded forward against the front seats, increasing cargo volume to 3000 L and extending the loading length to 1.57 m.

-The panel van version has a luggage capacity of 3300 L and a maximum loading length of 1.90 m.
-The front passenger seat is foldable, which can also be tipped forward against the glove box to have a maximum loading length of up to 2.42 m.
-If the front seat is completely removed, it has a carrying capacity of 3900 L and a maximum loading length of up to 3.11 m.
+The panel van variant offers a cargo capacity of 3300 L with a maximum loading length of 1.90 m.
+Its foldable front passenger seat can be tipped forward against the glove compartment, extending the loading length to 2.42 m.
+When the passenger seat is removed entirely, cargo volume increases to 3900 L, while the maximum loading length reaches 3.11 m.